 “I want to see what will come out of the hole in the sky!”
 I responded as cutely as I could while pointing at the gate.
 The policeman frowned and looked back at the gaping black portal that didn’t appear to lead anywhere in particular.

 “Come out?” he repeated while scratching his head.
 “I don’t think anything will come out of it.
-The scientists think it’s smog that’s become concentrated in one spot.
+The scientists think it’s just smog condensed into one spot.
 They’re trying to figure out how to clean it up.”

 I just barely kept my eyebrow from raising sarcastically at the ridiculous notion.
 Since when does smog collect in only a single area like that?
 I scoffed inwardly.

 It may have been a biased opinion, but my appearance in this life would definitely qualify as cute.
-Shorter than average height, big hazel eyes that changed hue depending on what color I wore, dark auburn hair that appeared redder in the sunlight, and a splash of freckles across my nose and cheekbones all seemed to combine into the picture of youthful innocence.
-Widening my eyes slightly I clasped my little hands under my chin and blinked pleadingly up at the policeman, hoping to trigger his paternal instincts.
+Shorter than average height, big hazel eyes that changed hue depending on the color I wore, dark auburn hair that appeared redder in the sunlight, and a splash of freckles across my nose and cheekbones all combined into a picture of youthful innocence.
+Widening my eyes slightly, I clasped my little hands under my chin and blinked pleadingly up at the policeman, hoping to trigger his paternal instincts.

 “May I please watch, Mr. Policeman?
 I promise I won’t cause any trouble.”

 The policeman frowned slightly and glanced around.
-Several people would drop by to get a look at the gate and snap a photo but they were all quick to leave.
-He asked where my parents were and when I told him they were at the library just across the street he finally shrugged and said to stay outside the barricade.
-I nodded eagerly at him and he gave me a little wave before going back to his post.
+Several people would drop by to get a look at the gate and snap a photo, but they were all quick to leave.
+He asked where my parents were, and when I told him they were at the library just across the street, he finally shrugged and instructed me to stay outside the barricade.
+I nodded eagerly at him, and he gave me a little wave before going back to his post.

-I stayed at the edge of the barricade watching the people trying to analyze the gate.
-It didn’t 100% surprise me that no one was willing to try putting their hand into the gate but I watched with interest as the scientists (as the policeman had labeled them) experimentally tossed a stick towards the center of the gate.
-Everyone exclaimed when the stick did not appear on the other side of the black portal and soon they were huddled together discussing things in a hushed tone.
+I stayed at the edge of the barricade, simply watching the people attempting to analyze the gate.
+It didn’t 100% surprise me that no one was willing to put their hand into the gate, but I watched with interest as the scientists (as the policeman had labeled them) experimentally tossed a stick towards the center of the gate.
+Everyone exclaimed when the stick did not appear on the other side of the black portal, and soon they were huddled together discussing things in a hushed tone.

-By the time the sun was beginning to set nothing else of interest had happened and I’d devoured the rest of my snacks.
-I was a little disappointed at the lack of contact from a constellation, but I decided that there was nothing for me to do today.
-Zipping up my backpack I adjusted it on my shoulders and turned away from the gate, glancing back several times just in case something exciting happened.
+By the time the sun was beginning to set, nothing else of interest had happened, and I’d devoured the rest of my snacks.
+I was a little disappointed at the lack of contact from a constellation, but I decided that there was nothing left for me to do today.
+Zipping up my backpack, I adjusted it on my shoulders and turned away from the gate, glancing back several times just in case something exciting happened.

 Comments (1)